-The East Liberty Transit Center initiative is a key project contributing to the revitalization of an economically disadvantaged area of Pittsburgh, centered on a dedicated public transit facility.
+The East Liberty Transit Center initiative was a key project contributing to the revitalization of an economically disadvantaged area of Pittsburgh, centered on a dedicated public transit facility.
 An attempt to revitalize the area in the 1960s involved changing the rectangular street grid to turn the main street into a pedestrian mall and construct a one-way traffic circle around it.
-This effort, which involved the demolition of neighborhood homes and many businesses, failed to attract new businesses and led to further decline.
-As a result, the mission was to transform the existing site of the busway’s East Liberty commuter stop into a so-called Transit-Oriented Development (TOD) area to improve access and connectivity.
+That effort, which involved the demolition of neighborhood homes and many businesses, failed to attract new businesses and led to further decline.
+As a result, the mission was to transform the existing site of the busway’s East Liberty commuter stop into a Transit-Oriented Development (TOD) area to improve access and connectivity.

 To accomplish this feat, Michael Baker helped to develop an extensive plan to relocate, expand and upgrade the site into an accessible, more welcoming transit center that would include: pedestrian bridges over the railroad and busway; new infrastructure for pedestrian/car/bicycle traffic; a new parking structure; new residential and commercial buildings; new street designs and traffic planning; and streetscaping to improve access to the center itself.

 Our primary role consisted of providing comprehensive on-site construction management services for the project.
 Services included: construction inspection; utility and stakeholder coordination; integrated master scheduling; contract schedule analysis and monitoring; contract administration; budget monitoring; independent cost estimating; third-party agreement reviews and impact assessments; and communications controls.